-The oral examination covers the student's major field of specialization, the proposed research to be developed, and other areas of biology.
-The student will be expected to demonstrate knowledge in these areas, as approved by the student's advisory committee.
-Each student should consult with members of their advancement to candidacy committee about the member's expectations for the oral exam well before the exam.
+The oral examination covers the student's major field of specialization and the proposed research to be developed.
+Students should consult with members of their AtC committee about the member's expectations well before the exam.
+The specific goals of the exam are: